Define Fiduciary Duty in Business

 In addition, the fiduciary must remain loyal to the beneficiary's interests over his or her own, such as in prescribing or performing any medications or procedures that are not in the best interest of the beneficiary.
 This sounds easy enough, but perhaps the fiduciary can receive a kickback if he or she prescribes an x amount of a medication over a set period and the medication is not in the best interest of the beneficiary.
 This is why the fiduciary is obligated to the duty of loyalty in this relationship as well.

 If you need help with knowing how to define fiduciary duty in business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.